Trainings & Cohorts

 This CoP will focus on strategies that do not require large ongoing investments, an increasingly urgent priority as temporary federal funding winds down.
 Our format pairs public storytelling with a closed learning community where participants can engage directly with program innovators and explore behind-the-scenes implementation details.
 This project is co-facilitated by NFSN, Cornell Cooperative Extension Harvest New York, and the Michigan State University Center for Regional Food Systems to support states in translating promising ideas into durable local procurement systems.

 Over the years of interacting with our Partners and school districts, we saw that one of the key factors that determines the success and expansion of a farm to school program is the presence of a dedicated farm to school coordinator position.
-As one of the recipients of the 2023 Patrick Leahy Farm to School Grant Program, National Farm to School Network launched our Farm to School Coordinators Project with support from the USDA and Life Time Foundation.
+In 2023, we piloted our Farm to School Coordinators Project, with the ultimate goal to scale up farm to school implementation nationwide.
+The collective impact of our first cohorts was far-reaching—together, the cohort members represented 21 school districts and 433,950 students across the country.